benbuck/finestray/README.md

     Press the configurable hotkey (typically Alt+Ctrl+Shift+Up), and the most recent window that was minimized to tray will be restored to its original location.
 - **Override modifier**:
     Press and hold the configurable key combination (typically Alt+Ctrl+Shift), and then click on the minimize button of a window to minimize it to the tray.
 See the [Auto-tray settings](#auto-tray-settings) section for additional functionality.
 - **Tray Icons**:
-    If you click on the main tray icon for MinTray itself, it will show the [Settings](#settings) window, and if you click it again it will hide the Settings window.
+    If you click on the main tray icon for Finestray itself, it will show the [Settings](#settings) window, and if you click it again it will hide the Settings window.

     For any window that has been minimized to an icon in the tray, simply click it to restore it to its original